w3c/wai-curricula/content/content-author/images.md

 {% include excol.html type="middle" %}

-Informative images convey information, for example that of a picture or illustration.
+Informative images convey information visually, for example through a picture or illustration.
 They require a short, clear description provided in the image text alternative or through the adjacent text.
 Discuss different approaches for providing alternative text for informative images.

 Decorative images do not convey information.
 They require empty alternative text.